actionml/harness-cli/README.md

  - **Until we deprecate and remove** the integrated CLI this one will coexist and perform the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
 Once we switch this will become the only CLI and will go back to `harness status` etc
  - This CLI **cannot be used to start or stop** Harness, use the integrates cli to do this. `harness start` and `harness stop` should still work.
  - You must add the `harness-cli` script to your PATH and to be safe it should be before the embedded Harness CLI.
- - **The Harness Python SDK is now included**: You can build and install the SDK as shown in setup.
+ - **The Harness Python SDK is now included**: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup.

 These restrictions will be removed in future version of this project.